Table of Contents

 The development of roots, flowering, and seed germination are all regulated by phosphorus.
 Potassium is crucial for the regulation and operation of plant cellular processes.

-Although there aren't any major insect or disease problems with these plants, they are susceptible to scale, spider mites, and bacterial or fungal illnesses.
+Although these plants have no major insect or disease problems, they are susceptible to scale, spider mites, and bacterial or fungal illnesses.
 2 You might see little bugs on the leaves and leaf damage, such as spots or dark patches.

 Younger fiddle-leaf fig leaves that are yellowing can have bacterial issues.
 The plant might not be able to be saved.
 However, you might try removing the harmed leaves and repotting the plant in new soil.

-The fiddle leaf fig, with its violin-shaped leaves, is at the top of the list of eye-catching houseplants.
+With its violin-shaped leaves, the fiddle leaf fig is at the top of the list of eye-catching houseplants.
 Feel free to comment here if you need help growing fiddle leaf figs in a container.